ctlcltd/e2se-wasm-demo/README.md

 ## License

-Source code licensed under the terms of the [GNU GPLv3](https://github.com/ctlcltd/e2se-wasm-demo/blob/main/LICENSE-GPL-3.0-only).
+Source code licensed under the terms of the [GNU GPLv3 License](https://github.com/ctlcltd/e2se-wasm-demo/blob/main/LICENSE-GPL-3.0-only).

+The software is published under the terms of the GNU GPLv3 License.